-Jackie Bischof, locally-based journalist and new volunteer at Hornsey Vale, tells us why she’s looking forward to adult classes reopening at the Centre again.
+Jackie Sablich, locally-based journalist and new volunteer at Hornsey Vale, tells us why she’s looking forward to adult classes reopening at the Centre again.

 For most of the past year, my young son has been quite content to be occupied by his father while I practise my weekly 7.30am yoga class online in our bedroom.
 Then, a few weeks ago, something changed.
 He thought “yoga” meant he was getting “yoghurt,” and he developed an absolute disdain for doors.
 Yoga at home became somewhat less peaceful.

 I’m thankful, then, that I’ll soon be able to return to indoor yoga classes at the community centre.
 The decrease in Covid-19 hospital admissions and infection rates has prompted the government to move forward with phase 3 of its roadmap, which will allow for the return of adult sport and exercise classes indoors, among other activities.